sivavithu/Authenthication-Service-Basic/README.md

 - **Token Refresh**: Validates refresh token from the database, checks expiry, issues new access and refresh tokens, and rotates the refresh token for added security.
 - **Role-Based Claims**: Includes user role in JWT claims for downstream authorization (e.g., in CRUD services).
 - **Database Integration**: Uses EF Core with SQL Server for user data storage, including migration support.
 Easy to migrate to other DBs like PostgreSQL or Azure SQL.
-- **Error Handling**: Returns meaningful HTTP status codes and messages (e.g., 400 for invalid credentials, 401 for unauthorized refresh requests) for better client-side error management.
+- **Error Handling**: Returns meaningful HTTP status codes and messages (e.g., 400 for invalid credentials, 401 for unauthorized refresh requests) for better client-side error management..
-- **Extensible Design**: Add features like email MFA, social logins (Google/Facebook), or user profile management with minimal changes to the service layer.

-The service is stateless for token validation but stateful for refresh tokens (DB check) – a balanced approach for security and performance.
-It follows best practices from Microsoft documentation and OWASP guidelines for secure auth.

 ## 🛠️ Prerequisites
 Before getting started, ensure you have the following tools and setup: